Des Moines Drug Possession Lawyers

 Even though Iowa ranks 47th in the nation for overall illegal drug use, the official laws on the books for Iowa still consider the possession of a controlled substance a punishable crime.

 Any person with the slightest number of illegal substances in their possession can be arrested and charged.
 Based on the amount and type of drug found, the potential penalties for this offense can range from misdemeanors to felonies.

 Iowa ranks as one of the top 20 states with the harshest penalties for drug possession, based on jail time and fines collected for punishment.

-Lombardi & Miler Law Firm is known by both peers and clients for aggressive representation and defending your rights in court against illegal drug possession charges.
-We work hard on your behalf to build a solid defense strategy for drug charges related to possession, distribution, manufacturing, and more.
+Our attorneys at Lombardi & Miler Law Firm PLLC are known by both peers and clients for their aggressive representation and defense of our clients’ rights in court against illegal drug possession charges.
+They work hard on our clients’ behalf to build solid defense strategies for drug charges related to possession, distribution, manufacturing and more.

 How Does Iowa Law Handle Drug Possession?

 Under Iowa law, possession of a controlled substance is a violation of Iowa Code Section 124.401(5).

 To be convicted of possession, the state must prove that the defendant did all of the following:

 - Had dominion or control of the substance

 - Knew that it was a controlled substance